hannes/MonetDBLite/README.md

 also means that some features of the MonetDB JDBC driver won't be available in a JDBC Embedded connection at the moment.

 * The [PreparedStatement](https://docs.oracle.com/javase/8/docs/api/java/sql/PreparedStatement.html) implementation is
-missing in the Embedded connections, because the [PREPARED STATEMENT](https://www.monetdb.org/Documentation/Manuals/SQLreference/PrepareExec) of MonetDB was removed in MonetDBLite.
+missing in the Embedded connection, because the [PREPARED STATEMENT](https://www.monetdb.org/Documentation/Manuals/SQLreference/PrepareExec) of MonetDB was removed in MonetDBLite.
 However if enough interest is made, this feature can be added to MonetDBLite.
 * In the JDBC specification a [Fetch Size](https://docs.oracle.com/cd/A87860_01/doc/java.817/a83724/resltse5.htm) attribute allows to fetch a result set in blocks.
-This feature is favorable in a socket connection (MAPI), where the client and the server might not be in the same machine, thus fetching the results incrementally in block.
+This feature is favorable in a socket connection (MAPI) where the client and the server might not be in the same machine, thus fetching the results incrementally in blocks.
 However in the Embedded connection, this feature is less favorable as both the client and the server are in the same machine.
 Therefore the result set is always retrieved with a single block, making the [`void setFetchSize(int rows)`](https://docs.oracle.com/javase/8/docs/api/java/sql/Statement.html#getFetchSize) and [`int getFetchSize()`](https://docs.oracle.com/javase/8/docs/api/java/sql/Statement.html#setFetchSize-int-) methods depreciated in a Embedded connection (they do nothing).
 * As mentioned before, some MonetDB data types are not featured in MonetDBLite, so existing queries with those types in a MAPI connection can't be ported to the Embedded connection version of it.
 * As mentioned before, the authentication scheme is nonexistent in the Embedded connection.
 * The methods [`void setNetworkTimeout(Executor executor, int millis)`](https://docs.oracle.com/javase/8/docs/api/java/sql/Connection.html#setNetworkTimeout-java.util.concurrent.Executor-int-)
 and [`int getNetworkTimeout()`](https://docs.oracle.com/javase/8/docs/api/java/sql/Connection.html#getNetworkTimeout--)
 are insignificant as there is no network involved in the Embedded connection.
 * [Batch Processing](https://www.tutorialspoint.com/jdbc/jdbc-batch-processing.htm) is not possible in a Embedded connection, due to its removal from MonetDBLite.
-* The [Savepoints](https://docs.oracle.com/javase/8/docs/api/java/sql/Savepoint.html) is not working properly in the Embedded connection due to MonetDBLite.
-However if enough interest is made, this feature can be fixed on MonetDBLite.
+* The [Savepoints](https://docs.oracle.com/javase/8/docs/api/java/sql/Savepoint.html) feature is not working properly in the Embedded connection due to MonetDBLite's architecture.
+However if enough interest is made, this feature can be fixed in MonetDBLite.

 ## FAQs